Course Outline

 Description

-Human Physiology covers the normal physiology of the human body.
-It includes topics on metabolism, digestion, osmoregulation, excretion, respiration, circulation, muscles, neurophysiology, sense organs, immunology, endocrinology and reproduction.
-Emphasis in the course will be on normal structure and function of the human body and the approach will be to develop an understanding of the integrative nature of physiological systems.
+Human Physiology covers the normal mechanisms of function in the human body.
+It includes topics on homeostasis, neurophysiology, endocrinology, muscles, cell metabolism, respiration, immunology, cardiovascular, osmoregulation, excretion, and digestion.
+Emphasis is on normal function of the human body and the integrative nature of each body system.

 How will this course be delivered?